This degree programme is registered in the Central Register of Higher Education Programmes (CROHO) as follows:

 Renzo di Bono Santomaruro

-Hey, my name is Renzo and I am a second year IPM Student.
+Hey, my name is Renzo and I am a third year IPM Student.
 I am Dutch by nationality, born in Curucao and raised in Aruba (both part of the Kingdom of the Netherlands).
-I’ve been living in the Netherlands for about 1.5 years as of January 2017.
+I’ve been living in the Netherlands for about 2 years as of January 2017.
 My interests range from Fine Arts to Liberal Arts & Philosophy to History and anything in between.
 Do you have a question about study life at the Hague University of Applied Sciences, finding a room, life in The Hague and Holland, or any other?
 Please let me know by sending me the form and I shall email you back as soon as possible.

 You will have to pay tuition fees when you enrol on a bachelor's programme.
 You can pay in one or more instalments.
 If you pay in more than one instalment a small administration fee is charged.

 Find out more about scholarships for international students.
 Please note that these scholarships are one-off scholarships only, meaning that if you obtain them it is only for your first year of study.